 CONCLUSION

 The identification of such a strong relationship between environmental variability and functional diversity has significance for lotic ecology (Palmer & Poff 1997), as well as ecology in general.
 Our study emphasises the importance of flooding disturbance and hydrological heterogeneity as drivers of functional composition in riparian plant communities.
-These findings should be general to river systems in other regions and biomes, given the profound influence of hydrology in shaping the structure of fluvial landscapes, and determining the ecological strategies of plants that are able to persist and thrive in the riparian environment.
+These findings should be general to river systems in other regions and biomes, given the profound influence of hydrology in shaping the structure of fluvial landscapes and determining the ecological strategies of plants that are able to persist and thrive in the riparian environment.
 Comparisons with datasets from regions with harsh but highly predictable seasonal patterns of hydrology, for example monsoonal or nival regimes, are needed to confirm this assertion.
 In the south-eastern Australian context, at least, alterations to flow variability and disturbance regimes by dams and the changing climate may have significant consequences for the composition and functioning of riparian vegetation communities.

 ACKNOWLEDGEMENTS

 We would like to thank Tanja Lenz for helping to assemble the trait dataset – this manuscript would not have been possible without her.
 Saskia Grootemaat, Ashley Vey, Urvashi Lallu, Julia Atkinson, Sally Lawson and Anthony Manea worked long hours in far flung field sites and asked for nothing in return but food.
-We also wish to thank the New South Wales Parks and Wildlife Service and Parks Victoria, and their dedicated officers who provided logistical advice and support.
+We also wish to thank the New South Wales Parks and Wildlife Service and Parks Victoria and their dedicated officers who provided logistical advice and support.
 Thanks also to the landowners who were kind enough to let us work on their properties and invited us into their homes.
-This research was supported by a Macquarie University postgraduate research award.
+This research was supported by Macquarie University and the Australian Government.

 REFERENCES